-VNS Health provides a hospice comfort pack, also called a hospice emergency kit.
-The pack contains a small supply of medicines that you can use for common symptoms without having to get a prescription and wait for it to arrive.
-Do not use the the medicines until the VNS Health hospice nurse or doctor tells you to.
-Your nurse will go over the medicines so you know when and how to use them.
+VNS Health Hospice Care will give you a hospice comfort pack, also called a hospice emergency kit or e-kit, so that you’ll be ready.
+The pack contains a small supply of medicines that you can use immediately for common end-of-life symptoms without having to wait for a prescription.
+Your VNS Health hospice care nurse will go over the medicines so you know how to use them.

 The hospice comfort pack: